binary-cats/laravel-bigbluebutton-webhooks/README.md

 If the signature is not valid, the request will NOT be logged in the `webhook_calls` table but a `BinaryCats\BigBlueButtonWebhooks\Exceptions\WebhookFailed` exception will be thrown.
 If something goes wrong during the webhook request the thrown exception will be saved in the `exception` column.
 In that case the controller will send a `500` instead of `200`.

+**The package will ALWAYS cast events to lowercase - so your configured keys must be lowercase, too**

 **N.B.: According to the docs:**